veganhacktivists/veganhacktivists/README.md

 ### How to add new translations

-Add new translations by updating the array `nextConfig.i18n.locales` in `next.config.js`.
+Add new locales by updating the array `nextConfig.i18n.locales` in `next.config.js`.
 Translations will be generated in a pipeline job or by using the above scripts.

 ### Ignore text/variables in messages during the translation process